Saul Barcelo, PhD

 Yi Shen Ma, PhD

-Assistant Professor, Ethics Studies; Director, Center for Christian Bioethics
+Assistant Professor, Ethics Studies; Associate Director, Center for Christian Bioethics

 ysma@llu.edu